insure logo

 Coverage A: Dwelling protection

-You also get coverage for other structures that are not attached to the house.
+This covers structures that are not attached to the house.
 This might include things like detached garages, fences, sheds, in-ground swimming pools and gazebos.
+This is usually set at 10% of the dwelling coverage.

 Section 2 :

 This protects you in the event of a lawsuit when you or a family member are responsible for bodily injury or property damage to someone else.
-It also covers damages caused by your pets, such as a dog bite or destruction of expensive clothes.
+It also covers damages caused by your pets, such as a dog bite.
 You are covered for both the cost of hiring a lawyer and for any damages you might owe.

-You also get no-fault medical coverage or guest medical coverage to pay the medical bills if someone is injured in your home.
-The injured party simply submits his or her medical bills directly to your insurance company.
+This provides no-fault guest medical coverage to pay the medical bills if someone is injured in your home.

 Homeowners insurance policy exclusions